Von Neumann Algebras of Thompson-like Groups from Cloning Systems II: On the structure of the inclusion

-Since the inclusion $L(F_d) \subseteq L(V_d(G))$ does not satisfy the weak asymptotic homomorphism property, it follows that the $d$-ary cloning system giving rise to these particular R{\"o}ver--Nekrashevych groups cannot be diverse.
+Since the inclusion $L(F_d) \subseteq L(V_d(G))$ does not satisfy the WAHP, it follows that the $d$-ary cloning system giving rise to these particular R{\"o}ver--Nekrashevych groups cannot be diverse.
 However, this can be seen more directly: when $d$ is even and $n$ is a power of $d$, lies in the image of every one of the $d$-ary cloning maps; whereas when $d$ is odd lies in the images.
 We refer to \cite{skipper19} for the definition of the $d$-ary cloning maps used to build the R{\"o}ver--Nekrashevych groups.
-We leave the description of the normalizers of $F_d$ and $[F_d,F_d]$ in $V_d(G)$, and hence their corresponding von Neumann algebra normalizers, to future work.
+We leave the description of the (one-sided/quasi-)normalizers of $F_d$ and $[F_d,F_d]$ in $V_d(G)$, and hence their corresponding von Neumann algebra (one-sided/quasi-)normalizers, to future work.
 Now we prove irreducibility of the inclusion $L([F_d,F_d]) \subseteq L(V_d(G))$ for any self-similar group $G$.

 \begin{theorem} Let $G \le \aut (\mathcal{T}_d)$ be any self-similar group.
 Then every non-trivial element of the R{\"o}ver--Nekrashevych group $V_d(G)$ has infinitely many $[F_d,F_d]$-conjugates which is equivalent to saying that the inclusion $L([F_d,F_d]) \subseteq L(V_d(G_*))$ is irreducible. \end{theorem} \begin{proof}